 You have the whole day to explore Rotorua and its free and affordable attractions, as listed below.
 If you have some budget to spare, you’re in one of the best places to experience a Maori culture tour and a traditional hangi meal.
-Check out Mitai Maori Village (more info on Viator and Tripadvisor), Tamaki Maori Village (on Viator and Tripadvisor) or Whakawerawera Living Maori Village (on Viator or Tripadvisor).
-You’ll also find a lot more recommendations on paid activities in the 10 Rotorua Must-Dos.
+Check out Mitai Maori Village (more info on Viator and Tripadvisor), Tamaki Maori Village (on Viator, Tripadvisor and Klook) or Whakarewarewa Living Maori Village (on Viator, Tripadvisor and Klook).
+You’ll also find a lot more recommendations in the 20 Rotorua Must-Dos.

 But to keep the costs to a minimum (this North Island budget itinerary for two weeks, after all), here are some more adventures you could be having: